Md-Emon-Hasan/WeB/README.md

-Certainly!
-Here's an updated version of the README with an added "Objective" section:

----

 # Corporate Business Website

 Welcome to the **Corporate Business Website** repository.
 This project presents a professional, responsive website designed for corporate businesses.